 q() (or quit whatever other application you are running).
 Then type

-to indicate that the nodes you ran your job on are now freed up for other users.
+sshgw02 again, meaning you are back on the SSH gateway and the nodes you ran your job on are now freed up for other users.